rohitsangwan01/flutter_bluetooth/README.md

 Clone this Project and Start using , included all Getx initial Functions and few important Widgets , also added required dependenices for Android and Ios

-Pull Request are Welcomed to Make this demo as a Super cool and easy starting Template for Getx users
+You Guys can Contribure to  Make this demo , a Super cool and easy starting Template for Getx users with Flutter_reactive_ble